 Indicators Research, 39, 247-266.

 Flourishing is a component of quality of life and exquisitely measures both well-being and happiness.
-This instrument created by Diener has been used in a number of studies and has been validated for reliability.
+This instrument created by Diener (2010) has been used in a number of studies (Fassih-Ramandi, 2020; Shueng, 2021) and has been validated for reliability.

 Data Collection

-Data collection will commence as soon as the final Proposal has received approval and the Omega Graduate School IRB has also given approval.
+Data collection will commence as soon as the Omega Graduate School IRB has sent the Letter of Approval.
+The Office of Human Concern which oversees the Siloam Springs Senior Center will give permission to use the members of the Senior Center for the survey.
+The local Bridge group, the local churches, and a local Bible study group will also be asked for permission to circulate the survey.

+Data collection will be a hybrid of Survey Monkey and paper.

 Time Schedule

 .
-The months of collection will be April through June 2022.
+The months of collection will be November 2022.

 Procedures for Analyzing Data

 The Lickert Scale data will be collected and coded for anonymity of the participants.
-The responses will be tabulated and correlated.
-The Winks program will be used to test the data for normality and then will be used to run the Mann-Whitney U test to test the hypotheses.
+The responses will be tabulated online and manually and then correlated.
+The Winks program will be used to test the data for normality and then will be used to run the Mann-Whitney U, Pearson, and Correlation tests, as appropriate to the hypothesis, to test the hypotheses.

 Organization of the Data